deeleman/spaghettify/README.md

 **Please note**: Attribute values are meant to be unique.
 Spaghettify will throw an exception if more than one element of different type is configured with the same attribute value.

 It is worth highlighting that persistence will be applied on a full DOM `Node` basis, so it will encompass not only the element's inner HTML but also the native _touched_ state for input controls.
 And all this irrespective of the changes in the outer HTML.

-**Beware:** This feature is currently yielding bugs upon backwards navigation.

 ## Testing and linting your code contributions